identd113/hdhr_VCR-AS/README.md

 *When you enter the time to start a recording, it is done a bit strangely.
 For example, if you wanted to record a show at 6:45 PM, you would enter 18.75.
 * * We use 24 hour decimal time.  .5 of an hour, is 30 minutes.  .75 of an hour is 45 minutes.
 * If you have a HDHomeRun Extend device, this will allow you to set a transcode level per show.
 A future version will allow a default for all shows
-* Uses caffentite to kick off the recording
+* Uses caffeinate to kick off the recording
 * * This prevents the device from going to sleep.
 * If there are multiple HDHR device on the network, you will be asked which one you want to use.
 * * I am trying to figure out how to make this better, but as is, asks.